Baoguo - Temple of Divine Mountain

 These beautiful red stone carvings adorn the side of a cliff near the Fuhu Temple, on the way out of Baoguo Temple

 Thanks for reading Baoguo - Temple of Divine Mountain.
-Check out more destinations here!
+Check out more awesome destinations here!